Aumwich/cosmis/simrules_draft.md

 - **Reassignment**: If owner absent/arrested, randomly reassigned within same home region
 - **Agency Transfer**: Via official form + $3 bank fee

+## Death and Elimination

+**Causes of Death**:
+- Two consecutive sessions without subsistence
+- Two consecutive arrests (second arrest = execution)

+**Consequences**:
+- Complete elimination from society participation
+- Become observer/coordinator assistant only
+- Each death reduces Standard of Living, Social Cohesion, and Public Commitment by 5 units each

+## Minority Group Members (Optional)

+**Designation**: Up to 20% of society members may be designated as Minority Group Members
+- **Identification**: Wear insignia or armband for clear identification
+- **Coordinator Decision**: Optional feature enabled at coordinator's discretion

+**Special Vulnerabilities**:
+- **Form K Action**: Any two non-minority members can remove minority members from positions at no cost
+- **Scope**: Can fire from jobs and/or remove as group head or agency owner
+- **Timing**: Can occur at any time during session

+**Effects of Form K**:
+- **Immediate**: Lose positions for remainder of current session
+- **Future**: Cannot hold any basic group or agency position during current session
+- **Repeated**: New Form K can be filed in subsequent sessions
+- **Resources Protected**: Retain all personal possessions (Simbucks, tickets, certificates, endowments)
+- **Simforce Exception**: Minority Group control of Simforce unaffected by Form K
+- **Replacement**: New heads/owners designated according to standard rules

+**Recovery**: Minority Group Members may reacquire former positions next session if able

+**Alternative Option**: Coordinator may require test for group head/agency head eligibility instead

 ## Social Control Mechanisms

 ## Simforce (Police/Military System)